Renewables Are Now Cheaper Than Gas

 Clean Energy is an Economic Engine

-The clean energy sector has become a significant part of the American economy, and before the coronavirus pandemic (which caused layoffs across the energy sector) clean jobs outnumbered fossil fuel jobs nearly three to one.
+The clean energy sector has become a significant part of the American economy, and clean jobs now outnumber fossil fuel jobs nearly three to one and typically provide better wages.

 New wind or solar farms benefit rural communities through outsized jobs impacts, direct lease payments to landowners and tax payments to local governments and school districts.
-The wind industry in 2019 alone paid $912 million in state and local tax payments and $706 million in landowner lease payments.
+The solar and wind industries in 2020 alone paid $1.7 billion in state and local tax payments and nearly $800 million in landowner lease payments.
+By 2030, wind and solar could drive as much revenue to rural America as other leading agricultural commodities like corn, soybeans, or beef production.

 100% Clean Electricity Is Within Our Reach